CAFM-Blog.de | The four project phases: Planning, Execution, Control, Closure

 Completion and Evaluation

-The completion of a project phase offers an opportunity to evaluate results and apply lessons learned in future projects.
-Effective linkage of the four project phases is crucial for the success of a project.
+The completion of a project phase offers the opportunity to evaluate results and apply lessons learned in future projects.
+An effective linkage of the four project phases is crucial for the success of a project.

 Best Practices for Every Project Phase